Emitted when Browser gets disconnected from the browser application. This might happen because of one of the following:

 calling browser.close([options]).
 This will ensure

-is closed gracefully and any artifacts—like HARs and videos—are fully flushed and saved.
+the context is closed gracefully and any artifacts—like HARs and videos—are fully flushed and saved.

 Usage